qubes.vm.dispvm – Disposable VM

 default_dispvm

-Default VM to be used as Disposable VM for service calls.
+Default disposable template to be used for spawning disposable qubes for service calls.

 dispid